Q: Can I buy from Great Lakes Flooring?

 Q: What is the difference between solid and engineered flooring?

-A: Solid wood is milled from a single 3/4-inch thick piece of hardwood.
+A: Solid wood is milled from a single 3/4-inch-thick piece of hardwood.
 Due to its thickness, a solid hardwood floor can be sanded and refinished over several generations of use.
 Solid wood flooring expands and contracts with relative humidity changes in your home.
-Installers compensate for this movement by leaving an expansion gap between the floor and the wall.
-Baseboard molding or quarter round is generally installed around the edges to hide the extra space.
+Because of its greater moisture sensitivity, solid wood flooring needs to be installed with a nail-down method on or above grade.

 Engineered flooring is produced using five to nine layers of hardwood, with each layer stacked in a cross-grain configuration and bonded together using heat and pressure.
 As a result of this process, engineered floors are less likely to be affected by changes in humidity and can be installed in all levels of the home.